-Registration of a Singapore LLP
+Registration of a Singapore LLP in 2021

 The LLP is registered by the Accounting and Corporate Regulatory Authority (ACRA).
 Foreign investors are required to appoint a local legal services provider in order to register a company here.
 The investors should reserve the trade name they want for their business and to register the company, by providing a set of documents.